 Keep down the days and times of your child’s emotions every time, and try to write down what happened as detailed as possible.

 This can help parents understand their child’s behavior and prevent the same incident from happening again.

 If the child is sometimes entrusted to others to take care of, you can refer to Ji Luben together to prevent stepping on the child’s fuse.

 5. Let your child choose one

-When children are unwilling to listen to their parents, parents try to avoid “open questions” and can give them some options.
+When children are unwilling to listen to their parents, parents avoid “open questions” and give them some options.